How To Get Guardianship in Maryland in 2024 | A Comprehensive Guide

 Attach [TWO] medical assessments and certifications:

-You need to attach two certificates with your petition that are signed and completed by two licensed healthcare professionals who have examined or evaluated the alleged disabled person and confirmed that they really do need a legal guardian.
+You need to attach two certificates with your petition that are signed and completed by two licensed healthcare professionals who have examined or evaluated the alleged disabled person and confirmed that they do need a legal guardian.

 You can obtain these required certificates from either: